 3.5.1.
-Any priest whose services are required for a celebration will be remunerated by the Ecclesial institution in the following way: for a celebration of reconciliation he will receive the sum of \$ 40; for a baptism he will receive the sum of \$ 75; for funeral he will receive the sum of \$ 150; for a wedding he will receive the sum of \$ 225.
+Any priest whose services are required for a celebration will be remunerated by the Ecclesial institution in the following way:

+Celebration of reconciliation: \$40

+It is hoped that priests from the same sector will assist each other for the sacrament of Reconciliation without honoraria.

+Baptism: \$75

+Undertakes the necessary preparations and presides at the celebration.
+There is never a charge to the family.

+riever a charge to the family

+Funeral: \$200

+The priest meets the family, makes a visit to the funeral home and accompanies the family to the cemetery, if it is wished, and presides at the celebration.

+Wedding: \$250

+Undertakes the premarital inquiry, the rehearsal, others necessary preparations and presides the celebration.

 By this remuneration, it is expected that the priest will ensure all the pastoral care necessary in each situation.
-For a baptism, he undertakes the necessary preparations and presides at the celebration.
-For a wedding, he undertakes the premarital inquiry, the rehearsal, others necessary preparations and presides the celebration.
-Lastly, for funerals, the priest meets the family, makes a visit to the funeral home and accompanies the family to the cemetery, if it is wished, and presides at the celebration.
-The amount given to the priest, in case he is asked to preside over these celebrations without any preparation or accompaniment required for it, will be less than what is written in this paragraph, and this in proportion to the ministry performed.
+The amount given to the priest, in case he is asked to preside over these celebrations without any preparation or accompaniment required for it, will be less than what is written in this table, and this in proportion to the ministry performed.

-For wedding anniversaries outside Sunday Mass, the priest will receive the sum of \$ 100.
+For wedding anniversaries outside Sunday Mass, the priest will receive the sum of \$100.